taimax13/github_exercises/02_branching_basics.md

 ## Push the Branch

 You can change directories up one folder using `cd ..`.
-Change from the `github_exercises` folder up one to your project folder.
+Change from the cloned repository folder up one to your project's folder.
 Type `ls` to see the folder contents.

 It's time to push your branch to GitHub.
 Check the status `git status`.
 You should see some red untracked files.
 Track them by adding them to the staging area `git add -A`.
 Then commit them `git commit -m "cloned from itc"`.
 Then push `git push`.
 You might get a terminal message `git push --set-upstream origin from_itc`.
 Copy that and enter it in your terminal.